-- 1. Parts 1, 2A, 2B and 3 of this PSU BAS Guide specification must only be altered by notation (i.e. deleted text with strikethrough and additional text with underline).
+- Parts 1, 2A, 2B and 3 of this PSU BAS Guide specification must only be altered by notation (i.e. deleted text with strikethrough and additional text with underline).
 This should be accomplished by using Tools /Track Changes /Highlight Changes, and select "Track changes while editing" in MS Word.
 Options to track editing can be set using Tools /Track Changes /Highlight Changes /Options.
 Set options as: Inserted Text=Underline, Deleted Text=Strikethrough, Changed Format=Bold, Changed Lines=Outside border.
-Set all Color=By author.
-For coordination between Specification sections, Figure 1 and Figure 2 should be included at the end of EACH Specification section that includes interfacing to the existing campus BACnet BAS at PSU University Park (i.e. Chillers, RTU's, VFD's, Lighting Control, or Electrical Monitoring).
-The 25 55 00 Specification section should be provided in electronic form (attached to an email, OR via diskette) for PSU Review (Physical Plant BAS Group). - Begin the Construction Specification Document that uses this Guide Specification with the 1-Page INDEX. - 3.
+Set all Color=By author. - 2.
+Begin the Construction Specification Document that uses this Guide Specification with the INDEX. - The Consultant should include Figure 1 thru Figure 3 at the end of this Specification, as applicable.
+These figures indicate the BAS architecture, including connecting to the existing campus BACnet BAS at PSU University Park and 3rd party digital interfaces (i.e. Chillers, RTU's, VFD's, Lighting Control, or Electrical Monitoring). - 4.
 Leave the following Note ("For Construction Document Review, Design Submittal") as part of the Review Submittal, to aid any Reviewer to understand WHY there are strikeouts and underlines.
-Also, leave any "REVIEWER NOTE" placed in this Guide Spec. - 4.
-AFTER comments are received from PSU and incorporated, the strikeouts and underlines should be removed, and the REVIEWER NOTEs deleted, before the spec is issued for Bidding.
-Also, page-breaks will need attention in the final version.
-Formatting may also need attention. - 5.
-Provide the 25 55 00 Specification section as it went out for Bidding-purposes, in electronic form (attached to an email, OR via diskette) for PSU Reference (University's Physical Plant BAS Group).
-Provide this to Bob Mulhollem, Manager of Environmental Systems, REM26@psu.edu, 863-7220. - 6.
+Also, leave any "REVIEWER NOTE" placed in this Guide Spec. - 5.
+Provide the 25 55 00 Specification section to the PSU Physical Plant BAS Group at final design review in electronic format (attached to an email, OR via CD). - AFTER comments are received from PSU and incorporated, the strikeouts and underlines should be removed, and the REVIEWER NOTEs deleted, before the spec is issued for Bidding.
+Also, pagebreaks will need attention in the final version.
+Formatting may also need attention. - 7.
 Before PRINTING this BAS Guide Specification, check that "Hidden Text" will NOT be printed.
-At File/ Print/ Options/ Print-TAB, Hidden-Text needs to remain UNCHECKED.
+At File/ Print/ Options/ Print-TAB, Hidden-Text needs to remain UNCHECKED. - 8.
+Provide the 25 55 00 Specification section as it went out for Bidding-purposes, in electronic form (attached to an email, OR via CD) for PSU Physical Plant BAS Group Reference. - Provide all submittals for PSU Physical Plant BAS Group review to: Bob Mulhollem, Manager of Environmental Systems, REM26@psu.edu, 814-863-7220.